Brady-Hogg/Portfolio/crimson.md

 Here is the video of our one win:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fQ18DZpSaXQ?si=J0OqgZwj4ZktGJP8&amp;start=3540" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 As you can see, mistakes were made.
 This actually wasn't discouraging at all and I had a ton of fun.
-If I were do make a V2 of LLV I would add a shroud over the weapon to support it at both ends, providing better stability or just ditch the angled format all together for a more traditional undercutter.
+If I were do make a V2 of LLV, I would add a shroud over the weapon to support it at both ends, providing better stability or just ditch the angled format all together for a more traditional undercutter.

 The part I spent the most time on was the weapon disc design.
 It is made with laser cut 1/8" thick AR 500 and the entire goal was to get as low of a mass/moment ratio as possible, while still having a decent spin up time.
 Here is the disc and the chart generated via an [online caluclator](http://runamok.tech/RunAmok/spincalc.html):